Streamlined Filing Compliance Procedures (SDOP & SFOP)

 Quiet Disclosure / Go It Alone

-Full FBAR stack of up to $10,000 per account per year for non-willful violations, plus 20% accuracy or 75% civil fraud penalties on unreported foreign income, plus $10,000+ per-form information return penalties.
+Full FBAR stack up to $10,000 per account per year, plus 20% accuracy or 75% fraud penalties, plus $10,000+ per-form information-return penalties.

-TS CPA SDOP Submission
+TS CPA Streamlined Submission

 Filing Scope